Randy Arozarena Preview, Player Props: Rays vs. Blue Jays

 Randy Arozarena At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 86th, his on-base percentage ranks 19th, and he is 80th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 85th, his on-base percentage ranks 18th, and he is 79th in the league in slugging.

-- Arozarena has had an RBI in 51 games this season (34.2%), including 20 multi-RBI outings (13.4%).
-He has also driven in three or more of his team's runs in eight contests.
+- Arozarena has driven home a run in 51 games this season (34.0%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.